By David Chandler, as told to Kara Mayer Robinson

-I've learned that often comes from a lack of awareness about the link between psoriasis and psoriatic arthritis.
-You may think of psoriasis as an external disease and arthritis as an internal one.
+I've learned that often comes from a lack of awareness about the link between the skin and joint involvement.
+You may think of skin lesions as an external disease and joint inflammation as an internal one.
 But actually, they’re both autoimmune disorders related to your immune system.

-People don’t always associate arthritis with psoriasis.
-You may not think symptoms like joint pain, swelling, and fatigue have anything to do with it.
-That's especially common with younger people, who are less likely to think that arthritis is something that can happen to them.
+You also may not think symptoms like joint pain, swelling, and fatigue have anything to do with your skin issues.
+That's especially common with younger people, who are less likely to think that joint pain is something that can happen to them.

 Other Reasons Symptoms Get Missed

 Symptoms of psoriatic disease also go unreported because they can often be vague.
 Test results or X-rays may not show anything.
 What you feel may not seem to change much over time.
 You might dismiss or doubt your symptoms because they’re not obvious or consistent.